toasterparty/metroid-prime-plandomizer/README.md

 - All the randomizer bells and whistles you're used to (frigate skip, item pickup message skip, 0-12 required artifacts etc...)

 # How to Play a Plando
-1. Go to the "releases" tab on the right and download the latest version for your platform and extract the contents onto your PC.
+1. Go to the "releases" tab on the right and download the latest version for your platform and extract the contents onto your PC
-2. Copy your unmodified Metroid Prime ROM into the root directory and name it `prime.iso`.
+2. Copy your unmodified Metroid Prime ROM into the root directory and name it `prime.iso`
-3. Copy the `world_layout.json` file of the plando you wish to play into the root directory.
+3. Copy the `world_layout.json` file of the plando you wish to play into the root directory
-4. Run `plandomizer.exe` (just `plandomizer` on linux) and wait for patching to complete.
+4. Run `patch.bat` (or `patch.sh` on linux) and wait for patching to complete
-5. Load `prime_out.iso` into Dolphin or your Wii.
-You are ready to play!
+5. Load `prime_out.iso` into your Dolphin, Wii, TI-84 etc. You are ready to play!

 # How to Make a Plando
 1. Make a copy of `/plandos/_template/world_layout.json` and open in a text editor.
 This file contains a preset for all vanilla item locations, elevator destinations and door colors.